-Without first answering these fundamental questions, changes to IT infrastructure may result in some applications not working at all because vital components were not incorporated into the new environment or necessary linkages were broken.
+Without first answering these fundamental questions, changes to IT infrastructure may result in some applications not working at all.
+The vital components were not incorporated into the new environment or broke necessary linkages.

 Milestones in the IT Asset Discovery Journey

-This journey starts with uncovering all the assets in your IT environment along with vital information essential for a successful data center move, consolidation, or cloud migration.
-This is also regarded as the first stage for data center transformation and is a critical step.
+This journey starts with uncovering all the assets in your IT environment.
+Also, it takes along vital information essential for a successful data center move, consolidation, or cloud migration.
+This also represents the initial stage for data center transformation and constitutes a critical step.

-The next leg of the journey requires that we have a running understanding of the assets in our inventory and their relationship to applications, processes, and services.
-Therefore, it is pertinent that we keep our inventory updated at all times to avoid loss of critical business services due to an overlooked asset.
+The next leg of the journey requires that we have a running understanding of the assets in our inventory.
+Also, have an understanding of their relationship to applications, processes, and services.
+Therefore, it is pertinent that we keep our inventory updated at all times.
+It is to avoid loss of critical business services due to an overlooked asset.

 The journey is only complete when we finish determining the interrelationships of the assets and the businesses they support.
 This prevents application shutdown from incorrect incorporation into the new environment or broken linkages.